gap-system/gap/README.md

     sudo apt install build-essential autoconf libtool libgmp-dev libreadline-dev

 On OS X, you can install the dependencies in several ways:

  * using Homebrew: `brew install autoconf libtool gmp readline`
  * using Fink: `fink install autoconf2.6 libtool2 gmp5 readline7`
  * using MacPorts: `port install autoconf libtool gmp readline`

-On other operating systems, you will be able to install the re
+On other operating systems, you will need to figure out equivalent commands to install the required dependencies.

 ## Building GAP